brachbach/neural-networks-and-deep-learning/README.md

+# Note from Ben

+This is my fork of the exercise repo from the course.

+My work is in the various branches.

 # Code samples for "Neural Networks and Deep Learning"

 This repository contains code samples for my book on ["Neural Networks